 Think of the kind of elegant coffee house you might drop into before (or after) a visit to the theatre and you have Café Landtmann.
 Which, as it happens, sits opposite Vienna’s Burgtheater.

-- First opened in 1873
+- Prestigious location first opened in 1873

-- Large outdoor section for summer climes and a lovely Christmas tree for wintry ones
+- Large outdoor section for summer days

 - More for an upmarket clientele